pymupdf/PyMuPDF-Optional-Material/docs/tutorial.rst

 * pages that **do** or **don't** contain a given text,
 * reverse the page sequence, ...

-... whatever you may think of.
+... whatever you can think of.

 The saved new document will contain links, annotations and bookmarks that are still valid (i.a.w. either pointing to a selected page or to some external resource).